joseph-flinn/site/data/posts/0029-sd-pr-review-part-1.md

 !! title: PR Review Delays - Problem Description
 !! slug: sd-pr-review-part-1
 !! published: 2024-02-19
-!! description: An exercise of System Dynamics to solve a problem with delays in our PR review process.
+!! description: Part two of an exercise of System Dynamics to solve a problem with delays in our PR review process.

 ---